rexim/org-cliplink/README.md

 # Contribution #

-This command doesn't handle some cases (like different encodings and compressed responses) but I do my best to improve it.
+This command doesn't handle some cases (like different encodings) but I do my best to improve it.
 If you find this code useful and want to make a contribution feel free to make a pull request. :)

 Thanks.